majidtamboli45/Stack-Data-Strcuture-Problems-/README.md

 ### 6️⃣ Stock Span Problem

-Finding the number of consecutive days where stock prices are less than or equal to the current price.
+Finding consecutive days where stock price is less than or equal to the current day.

 ---

 # 🚀 Advantages of Stack

-* Simple and efficient data structure
+* Simple and easy to implement
 * Constant time insertion and deletion
-* Useful in many algorithmic problems
+* Efficient for recursive and backtracking problems
-* Helps in memory management (call stack)
+* Used in memory management

 ---

 # ⚠️ Limitations

-* Limited access (only top element accessible)
+* Only the top element can be accessed
-* Possible **overflow** if stack size is fixed
+* Fixed-size stacks may cause **overflow**
-* Possible **underflow** when popping from empty stack
+* Removing from empty stack causes **underflow**

 ---

-# 📖 Example Problems using Stack
+# 📖 Example Problems Using Stack

 1. Balanced Parentheses
 2. Next Greater Element